Last week at the Pole was somewhat busy, but not too busy to pitch a Scott tent and sleep outdoors.

-Last week at the Pole was relatively busy, at least compared to the previous week.
+Last week at the Pole was busy, with tours, emergency training, and the annual South Pole marathon.

 IceCube winterover Moreno is walking off in the distance under a large halo.

 Last week was the “last” (52nd) week of the year at the South Pole, and as usual, there was a lot going on.